 When In Use, iOS will show a second prompt to upgrade to

 Always permissions later, either outside the app or on a subsequent app open, at a time determined by the OS:

 While the documentation suggests that you can still manually and incrementally prompt for

-When In Use, this does not work as of beta 1.
+When In Use, this no longer works as of the GM seed.

 3. Improved background location transparency

 Always authorization, iOS will show a reminder after a few days, giving the user an opportunity to change settings. iOS 13 adds a map to this reminder to improve transparency:

 These changes are great for end users, giving them more transparency and control.

 However, Apple and Google have clearly raised the bar for developers requesting location permissions.
 If you want to access location data, you must deliver value to the end user, you must be transparent, and you must get clear opt-in.

 - Valuable: The prompt explains why the user should grant location permissions, like enabling a valuable location-based feature.